 By Experience: Students may request credit for a college course through life experience.
 Students requesting such credit must submit sufficient documentation.
-The division chair should be contacted for specific details of the process.
+The division chair responsible for the course should be contacted for specific details of the process.
 Upon notification of experiential learning credits to be awarded, the student must pay the per credit hour fee in order for these credits to be transcripted.

-(Note: If a test-out is offered in a course, credit by experiential learning may not be requested.)
+If a test-out is offered in a course, credit by experiential learning may not be requested.

 Examination: UACCB serves as an open CLEP test center.
 CLEP tests will be administered online, by appointment.
 UACCB will only award credit for tests that are the equivalent of its courses.
 Students must achieve the minimum acceptable score, as listed by the American Council on Education, to be awarded credit at UACCB.
 Students' transcripts will indicate a grade of "CR" for the credit awarded.
 A fee for each exam will be charged.
-For further details, please contact the Testing Center or the Director of Student Development.
+For further details, please contact the Director of Testing and Disability Services.